DeepFrame/VisionAI/services/image_grouping/sql/README.md

 ## 📌 Objective

-Set up the SQL Server database with initial media file entries to be used later for face detection and grouping.
-Data was inserted manually using SQL Server Management Studio (SSMS) 21.
+Set up the SQL Server database with initial media file entries to be used later for face detection, recognition, and grouping.
+Data was inserted manually using **SQL Server Management Studio (SSMS 2022)**.

 ---

-## 🗄️ Database: `MetaData`
+## 🗄️ Database: `FaceRecognitionSystem`

-This task uses a SQL Server database named `MetaData`.
+This task uses a SQL Server database named `FaceRecognitionSystem`.

 ---